 Surgical masks are also made of special material, but they don’t provide a seal around the nose and mouth, meaning that smaller droplets may still be inhaled.
 Surgical masks are good, however, to protect the nose and mouth from larger droplets from coughs or sneezes, and for preventing infected people from spreading droplets.

-Homemade cloth masks may remove some large droplets but will not remove small ones.
+Homemade cloth masks remove some large droplets but provide little protection against aerosols.
 They cannot provide a seal around the nose and mouth, and their effectiveness is unlikely to be improved by face shields.
-If surgical masks are not available, cloth masks worn by infected people may reduce the spread of large droplets.
+If surgical masks are not available, cloth masks worn by infected people may reduce the spread of droplets.